dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/rules.md

 1. Write integration tests with [these advices](/uilib/usage/best-practices/for-testing#integration-tests).
 1. Re-use existing helper functions and helper classes to lower the build size.
 1. Use existing linting and code styles, based on configuration.
-1. Follow the existing structures for documentation, naming and structure.
+1. Follow the existing structures for documentation, naming, and structure.

 ### Environment and defaults

 Many defaults are given by the linting and prettier configurations.
-But to keep the code base consistent and clean, we have set a certain set of rules:
+But to keep the codebase consistent and clean, we have set a certain set of rules:

 - Use [git message decoration](/contribute/style-guide/commit) to ensure correct publish versioning.
 - Use [naming conventions](/contribute/style-guide/naming) when possible.